 Arizona Airplane Boneyards and Desert Aircraft Storage

 Commercial airliners have limited lifespans.
-Ultimately, they must be retired from service, stored in "airplane boneyards" or graveyards, and finally dismantled and scrapped.
-Many of these boneyards are located in the dry deserts of Arizona.
+Ultimately, they must be retired from service, stored in "airplane boneyards" or graveyards, and finally disassembled and scrapped.
+Many of these boneyards are located in the dry deserts of the State of Arizona.

 Active Airliner Boneyards and Military Aircraft Storage Facilities in Arizona

-Jetliners eventually reach end-of-life due to airframe wear and/or obsolescence.
-Some jetliners are temporarily taken off flying status, and must be stored in a environment that is conducive to preservation.
+Jetliners eventually reach end-of-life due to airframe wear, obsolescence, or economic conditions.
+Some jetliners are temporarily taken off flying status, and stored in a environment conducive to preservation.
 Others are kept for spare parts for flying aircraft.

-Airliner "boneyards" in the deserts of the western United States serve several functions: temporary storage, maintenance, parts reclamation, and scrapping.
+Airliner "boneyards" in the deserts of the State of Arizona serve several functions: temporary storage, maintenance, parts reclamation, and scrapping.
+Four major airplane boneyards are located in Arizona, as shown in the map below.

 Davis-Monthan Air Force Base in Tucson: The World's Largest Boneyard